-Table 8: # of Referrals from Hospital by department
+Table 8: # of Hospital Referrals by Department by Hospital by Year

 DCI also continues to direct and receive referrals outside of the WWLHIN.
 We continue to be consulted by other regions and provinces with inquiries on how to implement diabetes central intake.
 The following data provides the breakdown of referrals sent to and received from other LHINs and outside of our province.
 (Table 9)